When I was thirteen I had squint teeth. Like, really squint. It was a space issue. Apparently I have quite a small mouth.

-But there’s a second type of advice that can lead you astray.
-Some people have a gift for making their opinion sound like fact.
+But there’s a second type of opinion that can lead you astray.
+Some people have a gift for making theirs sound like fact.

 They’ll say things like “Stores only want sale or return and won’t even consider buying your work up front.
 You just have to accept it.”